mpcjanssen/simpletask-android/src/main/assets/javascript.md

 Simpletask provides (experimental) advanced filtering of tasks using Javascript.
 To use Javascript you will need to enable it from the settings.

 After enabling Javascript, the filter activity will show an additional SCRIPT tab.
 For every task, a piece of Javascript is executed.
-Depending on the boolean value of the last expression, the task is visible (in case of `true`) or filtered out (in case of `false`).
+Depending on the boolean value of the last statement, the task is visible (in case of `true`) or filtered out (in case of `false`).
 To help with writing the script you can test the script on an example task and the raw result and the result interpreted as boolean are shown.

 Defined variables
 -----------------